 Jet's "baggage" soon became apparent.
 It included anxiety at venturing outside into the backyard and at being left home alone.
-Jet was happy to leave the house for walks, but pulled like a sleigh dog and was reactive around other dogs and cats.
-He wouldn't return when let off-lead in the park (not even for food!) and, despite the desire to stay indoors at home, if Jet spied a crack in the front gate he'd nose it open and bolt off down the street, leading us on a less than merry chase!
+Jet was happy to go for walks, but pulled like a sleigh dog and was reactive around other dogs and cats.
+He wouldn't return when we let him off-lead in the park (not even for food!).
+And, despite a desire to stay indoors at home, if Jet spied a crack in the front gate, he'd nose it open and bolt off down the street, leading us on a less than merry chase!

-After the first stressful week, and with fond memories of my well trained old Lab, I thought we may have got the wrong dog.
-When I expressed my concern to my son, he burst into tears and said, You're an instructor at the Dog Club.
+After the first stressful week, and with fond memories of my pliant, well trained old Lab, I was worried we might have adopted the wrong dog.
+When I expressed my concern to my son, he burst into tears and said, You're an instructor at the dog club.
 If you can't sort out Jet's problems, who can?

-He doesn't pull on his lead so much when walking, except if he sees another dog or, heaven forbid, a cat!
-However, I use a balance harness with Jet (it has rear and front lead attachments) and the harness, with cue words and treats, generally redirects his attention and stops the pulling!
+Jet doesn't pull on his lead so much when walking, except if he sees another dog or, heaven forbid, a cat!
+I use a balance harness with Jet, with rear and front lead attachments.
+And using the harness like a puppeteer and with cue words and treats, generally redirects his attention and stops the pulling!

-Jet's still reactive, but again with cue words and treats and with sufficient distance and warning (I've learnt to recognise his vocalising when he spots another dog), problems rarely arise and, when they do, they're often triggered by an off-lead dog running at Jet, either in the park or in the streets.
+Jet's still reactive.
+But again, with cue words and treats and sufficient distance and warning (I've learnt to recognise his vocalising when he spots another dog), problems rarely arise.
+And when they do, it's usually triggered by an off-lead dog running at Jet in the park or on the streets.

 Jet is let off-lead in the park to chase a ball.
-He doesn't always come back, especially if he spies other dogs, but a range of techniques including waving treats and his ball work ... eventually and he will return, even if it's only to follow another dog that I've attracted with the treats!
+He doesn't always come back, especially if he spies other dogs.
+But a range of techniques including waving his ball and dog treats work, eventually.
+Though often he's only following another dog attracted by the treats!
 And given half a chance, I think Jet would still bolt out the front gate and run off to the local park.